NixOS/nix-pills/pills/15-nix-search-paths.md

 installing `graphviz'
 ```

-Oh why did it say there's another derivation named graphviz?
+Oh why did it say there's another derivation named `graphviz`?
 Because both `graphviz` and `graphvizCore` attributes in our repository have the name "graphviz" for the derivation:

 ```console
 $ nix-env -f '<mypkgs>' -qaP